 Depending on where you get your pre-approval letter, traditional lenders require you to upload your documents upfront.

-But if you choose to get a preapproval letter online with Credible, the process is much quicker.
+But if you choose to get an instant streamlined pre-approval letter online with Credible, the process is much quicker.
 Instead of having to upload documents or bring in copies, you’ll just need to have your information on hand so you can type it in.

 Here’s some of the information you should have ready: